 Sutter Health’s connected model of care allows us to step in where others may step out, investing in underserved communities, supporting hospitals and patients during emergencies and major disasters and opening doors to healthcare that might not otherwise be available.

-As a national leader in healthcare quality, Sutter Health considers health equity a measurable, key component of quality.
+As a national leader in healthcare quality, Sutter Health considers health equity to be a measurable, key component of quality healthcare.
 We are committed to eliminating health disparities within our system and beyond by engineering data-driven, innovative solutions.
-Sutter’s Institute for Advancing Health Equity was created to enhance this commitment – building on the benefits of our integrated, coordinated network of care to further health equity for our patients and those across the country.
+Sutter’s Institute for Advancing Health Equity was created to enhance this commitment – building on the benefits of our integrated, coordinated network of care to further health equity for our patients and those across the country

-All hospitals are coping with rising labor, facility, and technology costs.
-Hospitals in rural communities disproportionately feel this pressure as they serve a high proportion of Medi-Cal and Medicare patients.
-Rural communities are also facing a provider shortage.
-As a result, rural hospitals are closing at an alarming rate throughout the United States.
+All hospitals are coping with rising labor, facility and technology costs.
+Hospitals in rural and underserved communities disproportionately feel this pressure as they serve a high proportion of Medi-Cal and Medicare patients.
+Many of these same communities are also facing a healthcare provider shortage.

 Sutter’s investments help ensure that patients do not have to travel unreasonable distances to see a doctor or delay essential health services, and they have access to comprehensive medical facilities and leading specialists if and when they need them.